 No question or issue is too small—seriously.
 You deserve support as you feed your baby, no matter where you are in the process.

 Almost every breastfeeding mother experiences a problem or roadblock at some point.
 It’s completely normal to have ups and downs.
 Reaching out for help when you need it can make a huge difference in your overall experience and breastfeeding relationship.

-There are over 18,000 IBCLCs here in the US.
-Although that seems like a lot, it may be difficult to access an IBCLC in some areas or communities.
-If there is no one you like in your area, don’t worry—lactation care is rapidly becoming more available via telemedicine.
+There are over 19,000 IBCLCs6 here in the US.
+Although that sounds like a lot, it may be difficult to access an IBCLC in some areas or communities.
+If there’s no one you like in your area, don’t worry—lactation care is rapidly becoming more available via telemedicine.
 You can connect with an IBCLC over Zoom or FaceTime and get the breastfeeding help you need.

 Remember that it’s always ok to ask for help.
-Breastfeeding is really hard for a lot of mothers—and there is no shame in that.
-Seeking lactation help not only makes for a better breastfeeding relationship, but it expands and improves your overall emotional support system—a necessary component of motherhood.
+Breastfeeding is really hard for a lot of mothers—and there’s no shame in that.
+Seeking lactation help not only makes for a better breastfeeding relationship, it also expands and improves your overall emotional support system—a necessity for any new mom.